The secret to picking up dance in your 20s | A List

-Got to Move offers a plethora of dance workshops, performances and family-friendly activities that anyone from the dance-curious to the aficionados can enjoy.
-Its anchor festival runs from 4 to 27 October.
+The nationwide dance movement, started by the National Arts Council to encourage participation and appreciation of dance, offers a plethora of dance workshops, performances and family-friendly activities that everyone, from the dance-curious to aficionados, can enjoy.
+Its anchor festival ran recently, in October.

-With the festival in full swing, I decided to step out of my comfort zone and dip my toe into the world of dance to discover whether someone with two left feet can still have fun dancing.
+With the festival in full swing, I decided to step out of my comfort zone and dip m y toes into the world of dance, to discover if someone with two left feet can still have fun dancing.

-I met with Sinclair Ang, founder of JAZZ INC., who will be teaching Swing and All That Jazz, a beginner dance workshop as part of Got to Move.
-He graciously agreed to walk me through a simplified version of the class.
+I met with Mr Sinclair Ang, founder of JAZZ INC., who taught a beginner dance workshop in jazz and swing as part of Got to Move.
+He graciously walked me through a simplified version of the class.

 As I fumbled clumsily on the seemingly easy steps, Ang motioned up and down, instructing me to “put a little bounce in it”.

-We conclude the short 30-minute lesson with a recap of the steps and a few spins thrown in for good measure.
+We ended the 30-minute lesson with a recap of the steps and a few spins thrown in for good measure.
 Ang rates my performance a 4.5 out of 5 stars.

-As I contemplated on what I considered to be a passable performance, I decided that what mattered was I had fun while trying something new.
+As I reflected on my passable performance, I realised that what mattered more than learning to dance was that I had fun trying something new.
 What I might have lacked in skill, I made up for with enthusiasm and an open mind.